AshwiniDubhashi/Darshan-Raval-Website/README.md

 # Darshan-Raval-Website
 A fan-based website dedicated to Darshan Raval, showcasing his songs, albums, and journey.
 Built using HTML, CSS, and JavaScript, it features a responsive design, smooth navigation, and engaging visuals, highlighting my front-end development skills.

+#database
+used the fire base while this code who uses just use your fire base connection